cdsbasel/temp_riskperception/README.md

 # folder structure:

-data: includes data from the scoping review
+data: includes data from the scoping review, for the masc model and a codebook

-analysis: includes R scripts for data wrangling, analysis, and visualisation
+analysis: includes a Rmd file for analysis, and visualisation